JeroenMols/LandscapeVideoCamera/README.md

 ## How to use

-  1. Include this project as a library project in your own project
+  1. Include "LandscapeVideoCamera" as a library project in your own project
   2. Specify the VideoCaptureActivity in your manifest:

          <activity
              android:name="com.jmolsmobile.landscapevideocapture.VideoCaptureActivity"
              android:screenOrientation="sensor" >